David M. Key: Postmaster General

+Federal judicial service

 Key was nominated by President Rutherford B. Hayes on May 19, 1880, to a joint seat on the United States District Court for the Eastern District of Tennessee and the United States District Court for the Middle District of Tennessee vacated by Judge Connally Findlay Trigg.
 He was confirmed by the United States Senate on May 27, 1880, and received his commission the same day.
 His service terminated on January 21, 1895, due to his retirement.

 Death

 Key died on February 3, 1900, in Chattanooga.
 He was interred in Forest Hill Cemetery in Chattanooga.